 Trade, environment, development and energy (TEDE) group

-My main research covers empirical international trade, environmental, development and labour economics under the broad umbrella of the economics of globalisation.
-Specific topics include:
+Robert Elliott's main research covers empirical environmental, international trade, development, energy and labour economics.
+Specific topics include: Specific topics include:

 For a regular commentary on economic aspects of “Globalisation and the Environment” please click here.

 For information on our new MSc in Environmental and Resource Economics please click here.

 ERSC “China – UK energy issues”.
 Approximately £1 million.
 Joint with TEDE group members.